Nancy Brown Peace Carillon

-The carillon was originally intended to feature bells, but because of their prohibitive cost, it was instead built with an organ and amplifier.
-By 1970, the carillon had ceased playing music due to damage caused by pigeons, while some of its stained-glass windows had been destroyed by vandalism.
+The tower was originally intended to feature bells; because of their prohibitive cost, it was instead built to simulate bells using an organ and amplifier.
+By 1970, the carillon had ceased playing music due to damage caused by pigeons, while some of its stained glass windows had been destroyed by vandalism.
 That year, while Detroit faced a $22.5 million deficit, then-current general superintendent of the city's Department of Parks and Recreation, John May, observed that "we haven’t got the money to repair it".
 In 1974, the Parks and Recreation Department voiced its hopes to replace the organ and amplifier with an 8-track system that would play recordings of carillon bells; at the same time, the Friends of Belle Isle endeavored to purchase and install real bells in the carillon, which would have cost approximately $100,000.
 New chimes were ultimately installed in the carillon in 2003.

 By 2012, the Nancy Brown Peace Carillon had been automated and was playing music daily.
-However, by 2013, local writer John Gallagher noted that the carillon had suffered from both neglect and vandalism for an extended period of time, and that it was in need of maintenance.
+However, by 2013, local writer John Gallagher noted that it had suffered from both neglect and vandalism for an extended period of time, and that it was in need of maintenance.
 In remembrance of the 50th anniversary of the 1967 Detroit riot, an event entitled "67 Seconds of Peace" was held at the carillon in September 2017.
 It was led by Church of the Messiah pastor Barry Randolph and also featured a reading of "Poem for Belle Isle" by author Marsha Music as well as a presentation by historian Jamon Jordan.